digitalfondue/lavagna/src/main/stampo/doc/02-install/02-02-configuration.en.md

 As a standalone application, see the `bin/lavagna.sh`, `bin/lavagna.bat` or `bin/windows-service/lavagna.xml` scripts and configure them.
 It will launch the app using a self contained jetty server.

-As a default, lavagna launch in dev mode, so check in the scripts that the spring.profiles.active property is set to prod.
+As a default, lavagna launch in dev mode, so check in the scripts that the spring.profiles.active property is set to **prod**.

 ### Servlet container